 - Proper remote viewing is done within a strict science-based protocol (or “set of rules”).
 The remote viewer is kept unwitting (also known as “blind”) to either the nature or identity of the target until after the session is completed.
 Except in training situations, the monitor (a facilitator that may assist the viewer during the session) is also unwitting, and external clues or data about the target are carefully excluded.
 This maintains what is known as a “double-blind” condition (that is, both the remote viewer and the monitor are kept unaware of anything about the intended target).
 Sessions are conducted in a setting that prevents knowledge of the target “leaking” to the viewer.
 These measures are important to guarantee that the viewer does not receive hints or clues about the target in any way other than what would be considered “psychic.”

-- Remote viewing is not used to give psychic readings, tell fortunes, read auras, or other popular activities of this nature, nor does it involve or involvement with or participation of deceased persons, “spirit guides or “channeled entities.”
+- Remote viewing is not used to give psychic readings, tell fortunes, read auras, or other popular activities of this nature, nor does it require the involvement of or participation with deceased persons, “spirit guides” or “channeled entities.”
 Instead, remote viewing is a means of doing serious science research and performing operational tasks in criminal investigations, government intelligence work, commercial applications, etc. Many who want to explore their human potential also become interested in it.
 (See “Why Learn Remote Viewing?”)

 To wrap up